WayneStratton/ae-idx-styler/readme.txt

 === Plugin Name ===
-Contributors: jtallant
+Contributors: agentevolution, davebonds, jtallant
 Tags: agentevo, idx, real-estate, genesis
 Requires at least: 3.5
 Tested up to: 3.5.1
 Stable tag: 1.0.0

 Allows you to select styling for the most popular IDX providers who integrate with WordPress.
-This plugin only works Genesis child themes created by Agent Evolution.
+This plugin only works with Genesis child themes created by Agent Evolution.

 == Description ==

 Allows you to select styling for the most popular IDX providers who integrate with WordPress.
-This plugin only works Genesis child themes created by Agent Evolution.
+This plugin only works with Genesis child themes created by Agent Evolution.

 == Installation ==